BeardDesign1/Material-design-theme/README.md

 ![Full size preview](https://bearddesign.s-ul.eu/TBBZUdEc.png)

 # Changelog:
+**1.7.9 -> 1.8.5**
+* Made the settings 100% dark.
+* Switched all the icons from links to base64, the theme should load/run a lot faster.
+* Started theming the search feature.
+* Fixed some bugs.

 **1.7.3 -> 1.7.9**
 * Updated the look of the 'join server' button
 * Fixed the profiles bug